 From April 2026, Making Tax Digital requirements will mandate quarterly digital record keeping for most landlords, making this documentation even more important.

-Getting Professional Help with Section 24
+Getting Professional Help and Future Changes

 Section 24 calculations can become complex, especially for landlords with large portfolios or mixed property types.
 Many landlords benefit from professional support to ensure their Self Assessment is completed correctly.
+Property accountants can help with accurate SA105 completion, tax planning, incorporation analysis, and MTD compliance preparation.

-From April 2027, property income will be subject to separate tax rates (22% basic, 42% higher, 47% additional rate) rather than general income tax rates.
+Looking ahead, from April 2027, property income will be subject to separate tax rates (22% basic, 42% higher, 47% additional rate) rather than general income tax rates.
 This may interact with Section 24 tax credits in complex ways.
+Landlords should start planning for these changes now, as they may affect decisions about property retention, incorporation, or portfolio restructuring.

 Understanding how to complete your Section 24 self assessment correctly is crucial for accurate tax compliance and optimal tax planning.
 The restrictions have fundamentally changed property investment taxation, but proper completion of your SA105 forms ensures you claim all available relief while meeting your obligations to HMRC.